-When you’re slap bang in the middle of a creative project it’s hard to keep perspective.
-It’s easy to think that the project you’re working on right now is the big one.
+When you’re slap bang in the middle of a writing project it’s hard to keep perspective.
+It’s easy to think that the thing you’re working on right now is the big one.
 The best you’ve ever done – perhaps you’ll ever do.
 But science tells us that every time you think you’ve reached the peak of your creative powers – you’ve barely got started.
+Find out about the role of persistence in creative performance.

 Scientific studies* have shown that most creative tasks are completed through a process of trial and error.
 Perhaps no shock there – but when you think about it, there’s a big difference between how you approach a creative and a non-creative project.